motine/tomato/README.md

 Remember (this is mostly for me, so I don't forget):

-* Add add some more material to the male parts to compensate for the laser cutting stuff away.
-* Before importing in Visicut, check for duplicate paths in your SVG (e.g. with Inkscape or illustrator)
 * Don't add backgrounds to the shapes you want to cut out.
 This may lead to duplicate paths (blurs the lasered edge).
+* When exporting the SVG do not export the background (transparent background).
+* Add some more material to the male parts of the push-fits.
+This compensates for the laser cutting stuff away (+0,25mm).
+* Before importing in Visicut, check for duplicate paths in your SVG (e.g. with Inkscape or illustrator)
 * Remove the Border path around the canvas.
-* Calibrate the cutter.
+* Calibrate the cutter before go.

 ## Resources